-Wildfire season 2022 is here.
-Are you ready?
-If a fire is near, protect yourself and loved ones by following directions from authorities and be prepared to evacuate.
+If a fire is near, follow directions from authorities and be prepared to evacuate.
 Individuals and families should be prepared to take care of themselves for at least 72 hours.
 Know the risks our community may face.

 Being wildfire ready can ease the stress of wildfire season.
 This customized Jasper evacuation guide has important information on: